-- Gross profit: This is the amount left over from your revenue after you deduct your manufacturing cost.
+- Gross profit is the amount left over from your revenue after deducting manufacturing costs.
 It shows the business’s efficiency in production, pricing, and sales.

-- Operating profit: This is the amount left over after you deduct manufacturing and operating expenses from your net sales.
+- Operating profit is the amount left over after you deduct manufacturing and operating expenses from your net sales.
 It is a good measure of the financial performance and efficiency of the business.

-- Net profit: This the ultimate profit the business retains after deducting all expenditures, including taxes and interest.
+- Net profit is the ultimate profit the business retains after deducting all expenditures, including taxes and interest.
 It accurately measures a firm's ability to convert sales into a profit.

 Differences between operating profit and EBITDA